The National Football League is the most popular sport for betting in the world.

 There are reasons not to place moneyline bets on NFL games.
 Here’s a look at a few:

 - Limited ROI: A moneyline bet, like the first one between the 5-1 Chiefs and 2-4 Jets, can extremely limited return on your initial wager.
-Winning $2.22 on a $10 isn’t a sustainable way to build a bank roll, especially betting on the NFL where there are multiple upsets every week.
-Betting a +300 underdog, or longer, is also not a good way to wager given the haves and have-nots in the NFL.
+Winning $2.22 on a $10 isn’t a sustainable way to build a bankroll, especially betting on the NFL where there are multiple upsets every week.
+Betting a +300 underdog, or longer, is also not a good way to wager because it’s difficult to win at those long odds.

 - More Lucrative Options: There sometimes are better ways to cash in on more favorable odds.
 Prop wagers can be lucrative, especially player props.
 Betting an underdog against the spread is smart when the spread is two touchdowns or more.